nicholasrodrigo/hello-milwaukee/README.md

 # hello-milwaukee
 Github training
-I am new to github, beginning to familiarize myself
+I am new to github, beginning to familiarize myself, part 2